Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Introduction

 \section{Introduction}

 Nuclear matter can be defined as a hypothetical system composed of nucleons interacting without Coulomb forces.
 A fixed ratio of protons and neutrons can be idealized for studying the nuclear matter \cite{bordbar,horst,friedman}.
 For example, in case of symmetric nuclear matter studies, the ratio of number of protons and neutrons is taken to be $1:1$.
 The study of properties of nuclear matter as a function of the ratio of number of neutrons to the number of protons (which leads to isospin asymmetry), density and temperature of the nuclear medium has been a fundamental problem for theoretical as well as experimental studies \cite{horst}.
 Many problems in Nuclear Physics such as nucleon-nucleon interactions in dense asymmetrical nuclear matter, neutron star mass and radius, neutron skin of nuclear matter, stability of asymmetric nuclei etc., require calculations for isospin asymmetric nuclear matter \cite{bordbar,horst}.
 The astrophysical studies in particular have a close relationship with the investigation of isospin asymmetric nuclear matter properties \cite{friedman}.
+The dense nuclear matter under the influence of external magnetic field of the order of $10^{18}$ G, (present in magnetars) can also lead to isospin splitting between baryons, which will also modify the static properties of baryons in these systems \cite{ryu1,mcimcqcd}.

-The advent of radioactive beam facilities around the world, such as FAIR at GSI Germany \cite{friese,gsi}, Cooling Storage Ring (CSR) at HIRFL in China \cite{zhan}, Radioactive Ion Beam (RIB) Factory at RIKEN in Japan \cite{yano}, SPIRAL2/GANIL in France \cite{ganil} and Facility for Rare Isotope Beams (FRIB) in United States \cite{frib}, is a step forward for exploring properties of isospin asymmetric nuclear matter under extreme conditions of large isospin asymmetry.
+The advent of radioactive beam facilities around the world, such as FAIR at GSI Germany \cite{friese}, Cooling Storage Ring (CSR) at HIRFL in China \cite{zhan}, Radioactive Ion Beam (RIB) Factory at RIKEN in Japan \cite{yano}, SPIRAL2/GANIL in France and Facility for Rare Isotope Beams (FRIB) in United States, is a step forward for exploring properties of isospin asymmetric nuclear matter under extreme conditions of large isospin asymmetry.
 The heavy-ion collision experiment at RHIC and LHC explore the region of QCD phase diagram at low baryonic density and high temperature of the medium, whereas CBM experiment of FAIR project \cite{friese} at GSI may explore the region of high baryonic density and moderate temperatures \cite{rahul}.

 The thermodynamical properties of asymmetric nuclear matter such as Equation of State (EoS) and the symmetry energy have been widely studied \cite{eng,dave,sahu,lopez,shlomo,fabio,lenske,jeremy} (also see references their in).
 Beside the study of thermodynamical properties of asymmetric nuclear matter, the dependence of structural properties of baryons on isospin asymmetry of the nuclear medium plays a major role in baryonic studies.
 Magnetic moments of octet baryons is one of the major structural property which is directly related to the internal structure of baryons.
 It plays a crucial role in understanding of hadronic structure from underlying theory of strong interactions, QCD (Quantum Chromo Dynamics) and also in context of phenomenological models \cite{savage}.
 The study of magnetic moments of octet baryons has a long standing history.
 In free space, the magnetic moments of octet baryons have been studied by various authors using different theoretical models \cite{felix,wrb,hack,jg,jun,lks,ss}.
 However, the idea of medium dependence of magnetic moments of baryons has recently gained interest.
 For example in Ref. \cite{mulders} the magnetic moment of proton in $^{12}\text{C}$ seemed to be enhanced by about $25\%$ in nuclear medium as compared to its value in free space.